 HOW IT WORKS:

 Local VFW Posts submit all candidates with full entry criteria to their respective VFW Department (state) by April 1.
 From there, the Department selects a winner and forwards the entry to the VFW National Headquarters by May 1 for national-level judging.

-Elena I. Crespo is the 2015-16 VFW Scout of the Year.
+Olivia Zietz is the 2016-17 VFW Scout of the Year.
 She was awarded a $5,000 scholarship.
-Elena was sponsored by the VFW Department of California and VFW Post 7766.
+Elena was sponsored by the VFW Department of Tennessee and VFW Post 8422.

-Grant Mercer was named the second-place winner and received a $3,000 scholarship.
-He was sponsored by the VFW Department of Georgia and VFW Post 5448.
+Katie Bruton was named the second-place winner and received a $3,000 scholarship.
+She was sponsored by the VFW Department of Missouri and VFW Post 2661.

-Katie T. Prior was named the third-place winner and was awarded a $1,000 scholarship.
-She was sponsored by the VFW Department of Oklahoma and VFW Post 9969.
+Anthony Perry was named the third-place winner and was awarded a $1,000 scholarship.
+He was sponsored by the VFW Department of Massachusetts and VFW Post 7239.